SSchwaiger/aws-eks-overlay/README.md

 ip-xxx-xxx-xxx-xxx.eu-west-1.compute.internal   Ready    <none>   20h   v1.16.8-eks-e16311
 ```

+Note: it may happen that the new node group is not displayed in the EKS console.

 ### Create a DNS hosted zone

 Kubeplatform needs a DNS Zone where it can create additional subdomains.
 This zone needs to be setup in Route53: